How to send and receive custom domain email with Gmail for free

 This process will take about an hour.
-If you find this tutorial going over your head, just shoot us question and I’ll answer + update the tut.
+If you find this tutorial going over your head, just shoot me a question and I’ll answer + update the tutorial.

 A little history